soxueren/atsd/api/sql/examples/regularize.md

 Unlike the `GROUP BY PERIOD` clause with the `LINEAR` option, which interpolates missing periods, the `WITH INTERPOLATE` clause operates using raw values.
 Here is an example in [Chartlab](https://apps.axibase.com/chartlab/471a2a40) that illustrates the difference between interpolating raw and aggregated values.

-The regularized series can be used in `JOIN` queries, `WHERE` conditions, `ORDER BY` and `GROUP BY` clauses, just as with the original series.
+Similar to the original series, the regularized series can be used in `JOIN` queries, `WHERE` condition, `ORDER BY` and `GROUP BY` clauses.

-The regular times can be aligned to the server calendar or to begin with the start of the selection interval.
+The regularized timestamps can be aligned to the calendar or to begin with the start of the selection interval.

 If the `WHERE` condition includes multiple selection intervals, the interpolation is performed for each interval separately.